filipsedivy/filipsedivy/README.md

 ## Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=filipsedivy.filipsedivy&style=flat-square&color=0088cc)

-I'm a student Bachelor's in software engineering 🎓 from Tomas Bata University 🏛.
+I'm a student Master's in software engineering 🎓 from Tomas Bata University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that, I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development, 🕸️ and I'm working on my projects that help others 🤓.

-📣 They are currently working on their bachelor thesis on **Forensic Tool for Detecting Child Pornography Using Deep Neural Networks**.
+📣 They are currently working on their master thesis on **A Detection Forensic Tool Using Deep Neural Networks for Detecting Specific Data According to the COPINE Scale**.
 In this thesis, I comprehensively deal with data collection, data analysis, dataset processing, development and tuning of artificial neural model based on convolutional neural network and final deployment into software.

 ### 🙌🏻 Talking about Personal Stuffs: